ibmverse/verse-developer/_docs/en/11-registering-an-application-in-ibm-verse.md

 VOP_Extensibility_Endpoint_URL=https://rest.renovations.com/vop/appregistry/services/Verse/applications
 {% endhighlight %}

-The custom endpoint MUST return the same response format as IBM Connections Appregistry API (see [Retrieving a list of all extensions]({{site.data.developers.RetrievingApplications}}) ), otherwise, Verse will not be able to correctly parse the response and get the extensions.
+The custom endpoint MUST return the same response format as IBM Connections Appregistry API (see [Retrieving a list of all extensions]({{site.data.developers.RetrievingApplications}}){:target="_blank"}), otherwise, Verse will not be able to correctly parse the response and get the extensions.
 You can see the response format below.
 In the <b>items</b>, it contains all of your registered applications/extensions.
 ![Format for items list](/assets/img/items.png)

 ### Summary of related notes.ini parameters